 We offer comprehensive computing and audio/visual support for BAC students, faculty, and staff.
-Equipment is for use in the building, but some cameras may be taken out overnight for class use.
 Equipment should be reserved at least two-weeks in advance for faculty, outside guests or speakers, or for any situations that may require IT set-up or assistance.
 Faculty and students are subject to lending agreements and possible fees.
 Please contact the IT staff for more information.